redpanda-data/connect/config/json_references/README.md

   - $ref: ./modules/${MODULE:filter}.yaml#/pipeline/processors/0
 ```

-And then we can execute this config with:
+And then we can execute this config with something like:

 ``` sh
 $ MODULE=mutate benthos -c ./pipeline.yaml